SchematicHQ/taskonaut/README.md

 ```

 - Invalid AWS profile
+  Ensure your AWS profile is configured correctly.
+If using AWS SSO, log in with:

 ```bash
 aws sso login --profile your-profile
 ```

+- AWS Credentials not configured
+  Configure your AWS credentials by setting up your `~/.aws/credentials` and `~/.aws/config` files.
+You can use aws configure to set up access keys, or set up AWS SSO profiles.

+- No clusters found
+  Ensure you have access to ECS clusters in the selected AWS region and that your AWS credentials have the necessary permissions.

 ## Error Messages

 - `Task not found`: Ensure the ECS task is running
 - `Container not found`: Task may have multiple containers
 - `Invalid AWS profile`: Configure AWS profile first
+- `No clusters found`: Ensure you have access to ECS clusters in the selected AWS region.
+- `AWS CLI is not installed`: Install AWS CLI v2.
+- `Session Manager Plugin is not installed`: Install the Session Manager Plugin.
+- `AWS initialization failed`: Check your AWS credentials and network connectivity.

 ## License